The outstanding treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 Since then, SSDs have improved ten times over, especially since NVM Express (NVME) made its debut.
 This device (controller on the motherboard) allows computers to access storage data via the PCIe bus instead of the outdated SATA interface.

-By opening this new connection between SSDs and the PCIe lanes, manufacturers finally had the potential to further optimize and speed up their storage drives.
+By opening this new connection between SSDs and the PCIe lanes, manufacturers finally had the potential to further enhance and accelerate their storage drives.
 Thanks to NVME and PCIe Gen 4, we now have SSDs that can read at 7,000 MBps and write at 5,000 MBps.
 That is, again, more than ten times faster than SATA III’s limit of just 500 MBps.

 However, even though NVME M.2 solid-state drives are much faster than SATA III drives, this didn’t substantially improve video games.
 In fact, improvements to the use of video game storage today are almost always zero.

 Enter the DirectStorage API.
-Implementing this novel software in Windows should allow video games to finally utilize those incredible drive speeds and bring enhanced performance to the table.
+Implementing this innovative software in Windows should allow video games to finally utilize those incredible drive speeds and bring improved performance to the table.

 Sony’s and Microsoft’s Direct Storage Access

-Both of these consoles include their own approach that allows for more effective storage access.
+Both of these consoles include their own method that allows for more effective storage access.

 Sony’s Solution